Jan-Williams/OpenReservoirComputing/docs/user-guide/embeddings.md

 ```

 #### Parallel Reservoir Support
-For embeddings that support parallel reservoirs like `LinearEmbedding`:
+For embeddings that support parallel reservoirs like `ParallelLinearEmbedding`:
 ```python
 def embed(self, in_state):
     # Transform input with parallel processing